danielmulangu/src/README.md

 Side Note: This folder contains the content of my scratch folder on my local ns-3.
 #################################################################################

-The scratch folder contains all the programs i have been testing in NS3, including all the modified examples and test samples.
+The scratch folder contains all the programs i have been testing in NS3, including all the modified examples and test samples, also examples that i could find online.

 To run the amc-X files, the nr module should be installed in ns3